Poke Spots App

 "Everyday English words and phrases, that's good."

-5/5 participants were overwhelmed with the abundance of skin color options.
+5/5 participants were overwhelmed by the variety of skin color choices.

-4/5 participants had difficulty understanding the "ABC 123" format, making this a severe issue that needed to be fixed.
+4/5 participants struggled with the "ABC 123" format, making it a critical issue.

 Users found the text size too small; adjusting it affected the overall application design.